armory/spinnaker-kustomize-patches/README.md

 ## Add remote clusters script

-For adding remote Kubernetes clusters to Armory Continuous Delivery, you can use the helper script `secrets/create-kubeconfig.sh` to create a Kubernetes service account (with cluster admin role) and its corresponding `kubeconfig` file for Armory Continuous Delivery to use.
+For adding remote Kubernetes clusters to Armory Continuous Deployment, you can use the helper script `secrets/create-kubeconfig.sh` to create a Kubernetes service account (with cluster admin role) and its corresponding `kubeconfig` file for Armory Continuous Deployment to use.

 [kustomize]: https://kustomize.io
 [operator-overview]: https://docs.armory.io/armory-enterprise/installation/armory-operator/